alexReshetnyak/Nodejs-Microservices-plus-React/ticketing/README.md

 - Check the available services in the default namespace: `kubectl get services`
 - Now we have alexey-release-ingress-nginx-controller service of type LoadBalancer.
-If you need to deal with Server Side Rendering (SSR) and send a HTTP request from one pod (where your Next.js App is running) to one of your microservices (that is runnig in a different pod), before the page is even rendered, you can send the request to http://alexey-release-ingress-nginx-controller.default.svc.cluster.local /<path_set_in_the_Ingress_Resource>.
+If you need to deal with Server Side Rendering (SSR) and send a HTTP request from one pod (where your Next.js App is running) to one of your microservices (that is running in a different pod), before the page is even rendered, you can send the request to http://alexey-release-ingress-nginx-controller.default.svc.cluster.local /<path_set_in_the_Ingress_Resource>.
 For example the URL can looks like: